Emilia sonchifolia: Ecology

-The leaves and young shoots can be used, raw or cooked.
-The leaves are harvested before the plant flowers.

-The young leaves are used as food in Java and Puerto Rico, however, in India and China, it is used medicinally.

-Weed management
+Management

 Emilia sonchifolia is classified as a weed that grows in the fields of many agriculture crops, but it can be controlled via the use of certain chemicals.
-For example, in rice, a mixture of pretilachlor and dimethametryn, and a mixture of piperophos with propanil or oxidiazon, are added to the soil after sowing, resulting in 8–12 weeks of growth control against Emilia sonchifolia.
-In soybean fields, a mixture of bentazone, fomensafen and sethoxydim is used to control Emilia sonchifolia growth.
-In cotton and soybean fields, sethoxydim is the chemical agent used to control Emilia sonchifolia growth.
-Lastly, atrazine is the chemical agent used to control the growth of Emilia sonchifolia in sugarcane crops.
+For example, in rice, a mixture of pretilachlor and dimethametryn, and a mixture of piperophos with propanil or oxadiazon, are added to the soil after sowing, resulting in 8–12 weeks of growth control against E. sonchifolia.
+In soybean fields, a mixture of bentazone, fomesafen and sethoxydim is used to control E. sonchifolia growth.
+In cotton and soybean fields, sethoxydim is the chemical agent used to control E. sonchifolia growth.
+Lastly, atrazine is the chemical agent used to control the growth of E. sonchifolia in sugarcane crops.

 Toxicity

 Emilia sonchifolia contains tumorigenic pyrrolizidine alkaloids, causing hepatotoxicity.

+Uses

+The leaves and young shoots can be eaten as vegetables, raw or cooked.
+For this the leaves are harvested mainly before the plant flowers.

+The young leaves are used as food in Java and Puerto Rico.

+Emilia sonchifolia in Chinese is called ye xia hong (葉下紅) and in traditional Chinese medicine (TCM) is considered usable as a medicinal herb.

+In India it is one of the "Ten Sacred Flowers of Kerala" (which are collectively known as Dasapushpam).

+In Vietnam Emilia sonchifolia has been used in traditional medicine for the treatment of fever, sore throat, diarrhea, eczema and as an antidote for snake bites.